Broadband connections are getting faster each year and the next step in home broadband is the jump to gigabit speeds.

-But if you’re lucky enough to live in a location with full fibre broadband, you could access speeds nearing 1,000Mbps with gigabit internet, the fastest level of broadband available.
+With superfast speeds up to 70Mbps available to 97% of the country, the majority of UK households are able to get decent internet speed at home.
+But if you’re lucky enough to live in a location with full fibre or Virgin Media broadband, you could access speeds of 1,000Mbps or more with gigabit internet.

 Gigabit speeds are impressive and the thought of downloading files in seconds can be tempting, but there are times when gigabit internet isn’t worth the additional cost.